nimroddanielmaayan/the-wild-oasis/notes.md

   - Step 1: Gather the application requirements and features from the client (in other words - the "business logic")

-  - Step 2: Devide the application into pages and design the UI
+  - Step 2: Divide the application into pages and design the UI

     - Plan the desired UI.
 Overall UI and the page-level UI
     - Break the desired UI into React components
     - Design a static version in Figma\AdobeXD.
 Start with a wireframe and continue to the final design, including user flow simulations

-  - Step 3: Devide the application into feature categories
+  - Step 3: Divide the application into feature categories

     - Plan the application's state management and data flow